 Astec LifeSciences Limited holds 65.63% Equity Shareholding in the Company.
-Astec LifeSciences Limited is a subsidiary of Godrej Agrovet Limited (GAVL) and GAVL is the subsidiary of Godrej Industries Limited (GIL) and GIL is a subsidiary of Vora Soaps Limited (VSL) (upto December 23, 2018).
-Consequently, GIL is the Ultimate Holding Company of the Company w.e.f.
-December 24, 2018.
+Astec LifeSciences Limited is a subsidiary of Godrej Agrovet Limited (GAVL) and GAVL is the subsidiary of Godrej Industries Limited (GIL).
+GIL is the Ultimate Holding Company of the Company.